Global virus rules for Christmas: Tough, mild or none at all - The Boston Globe

 THE UNITED STATES

 Still, millions of people have passed through airport security in recent days.
-The travel company AAA predicted that nearly 85 million Americans would be journeying during the holidays – a 29% decline from last year.
+The travel company AAA predicted that nearly 85 million Americans would be journeying during the holidays — a 29 percent decline from last year.